top of page

 Child Abuse & Neglect

-If you suspect a child is in immediate danger, call 911.
 All Maryland citizens should report suspected abuse or neglect to the local department of social services or to a local law enforcement agency.
 Ensuring the safety of Maryland’s children is an obligation shared by all citizens and organizations.

 There are four common types of abuse and neglect: